-The next main result is about the trajectory of GD before it enters the local region.
-The theorem states that for all $t \leq \Ts$, $\xt$ stays close to the fully observed case $\txt$ in both $\ell_2$ and $\ell_\infty$-norm. \begin{theorem} Suppose that the conditions of \cref{thm:main} hold and $\Ts$ be defined as in \cref{thm:main}.
+The next main result concerns the trajectory of GD before it enters the local region.
+The theorem states that for all $t \leq \Ts$, $\xt$ stays close to the fully observed case $\txt$ in both $\ell_2$ and $\ell_\infty$-norm. \begin{theorem} Suppose that the conditions of \cref{thm:main} hold, and $\Ts$ is defined as in \cref{thm:main}.
 Then, for all $t \leq \Ts$, we have

-with probability at least $1 - o(1)$. \end{theorem}
+with probability at least $1 - o(1 / \sqrt{\log n})$. \end{theorem}

-\Paragraph{Trajectory of GD} The sequence $\txt$ is a linear combination of $\xz$ and $\us$, and it is easy to analyze how $\txt$ evolves.
-By showing that $\xt$ stays close to $\txt$ for all iterations, we not only show the convergence of GD with small initialization as in \cref{thm:main} but also characterize the exact trajectory that GD follows by \cref{thm:main 2}.
+\textbf{Trajectory of GD} The sequence $\txt$ is a linear combination of $\xz$ and $\us$ (see \cref{eq:txt decom} in the appendix), and it is easy to analyze how $\txt$ evolves.
+By showing that $\xt$ stays close to $\txt$ for all iterations, we not only show the convergence of GD with small initialization as in \cref{thm:main}, but also characterize the exact trajectory that GD follows by \cref{thm:main 2}.

-\Paragraph{Implicit Regularization} One can prove that $\txt$ is incoherent up to logarithmic factor throughout the whole iterations, and from \cref{eq:xt-txt l2 main} and \cref{eq:xt-txt lm main}, incoherence of $\xt$ is bounded by that of $\txt$.
-Hence, \cref{thm:main 2} shows that the incoherence of $\xt$ is \textit{implicitly} controlled by GD without any regularizer.
-This is an improvement over the previous result on global convergence of GD for matrix completion \cite{ge2016matrix}, where explicit regularizer was employed to control $\ell_\infty$-norm of $\xt$, although small initialization was not used in that work.
+\textbf{Implicit Regularization} One can prove that $\txt$ is incoherent up to some log factors over all iterations, and from \cref{eq:xt-txt l2 main} and \cref{eq:xt-txt lm main}, the incoherence of $\xt$ is bounded by that of $\txt$.
+Thus, \cref{thm:main 2} shows that the incoherence of $\xt$ is \textit{implicitly} controlled by GD without any regularizer.
+This is an improvement over the previous result on the global convergence of GD for matrix completion \cite{ge2016matrix}, where an explicit regularizer was used to control the $\ell_\infty$-norm of $\xt$, although no small initialization was used in that work.